godotengine/godot-docs/classes/class_environment.rst

 - void **set_glow_strength** **(** :ref:`float<class_float>` value **)**
 - :ref:`float<class_float>` **get_glow_strength** **(** **)**

 The strength of the glow effect.
 This applies as the glow is blurred across the screen and increases the distance and intensity of the blur.
-When using the OpenGL renderer, this should be increased to 1.3 to compensate for the lack of HDR rendering.
+When using the Mobile rendering method, this should be increased to compensate for the lower dynamic range.

 .. rst-class:: classref-item-separator